datazoompuc/datazoom.amazonia/README.md

 datazoom.amazonia is an R package that facilitates access to official data regarding the Amazon.
 The package provides functions that download and pre-process selected datasets.
 Currently we support:
 * INPE - PRODES: deforestation by municipality
+* MDIC - Comex: exports and imports by municipality or state

 <!-- badges: start -->
 [![Travis build status](https://travis-ci.com/datazoompuc/datazoom.amazonia.svg?branch=master)](https://travis-ci.com/datazoompuc/datazoom.amazonia)